 Repairing cracks and potholes, cleaning stains and removing vegetation are essential to help maintain your driveway.
 However, if you really want to protect your asphalt surface and restore its deep color, we recommend sealcoating.
 A high-quality sealer helps your asphalt regain its lost flexibility and protection against exposure to the elements.

-Check out our resource page and learn how to sealcoat your driveway like a pro.
+Check out our resource page and learn how to sealcoat your asphalt driveway like a pro and help prevent it from graying.
 Additional info on what to do after applying a fresh coat of sealer is also equally important.
+You can stop wondering why your asphalt goes gray.

-You don’t need to spend a lot of money on contractors to maintain your asphalt driveway.
+You don’t need to spend a lot of money on contractors to maintain your asphalt driveway and avoid graying.
 Cleaning and sealcoating your own driveway can be a breeze so long as you know what products, tools and equipment to use.

-If you have questions or are in need for further assistance, you can reach us at 1-866-399-5562 or use the form below.
+If you have questions or are in need of further assistance, you can reach us at 1-866-399-5562 or use the form below.